Expensive Medical Supplies Stolen From Hospitals

 Read the entire article here: Maryland vendor stole expensive medical kits from hospitals to sell on eBay, police say

 The issue, which has been experienced before by many hospitals in the US, continues to highlight the need for hospitals to increase security on their expensive medical supplies and devices.
-With the possibility of theft very real given the number of individuals with access to medical supplies, hospitals can turn to high-security solutions such as those from Mobile Aspects.
+With the possibility of theft very real given the number of individuals with access to medical supplies, hospitals can turn to high-security medical supply inventory management systems such as those from Mobile Aspects.
 These high-security options include locking doors, RFID technology and secure badge access to ensure that only the people that should be touching their expensive supplies are able to.